rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-tty-access.md

 - You cannot use the `show ip accounting access-list` command to display the contents of an ACL that is applied only to a VTY line.
 - To be able to filter access exclusively using either IPv4 or IPv6 rules, use either the `ipv4` or `ipv6` attribute along with the `access-class` `access-list-name` command.
 If no attribute is specified, the system applies the ACL to both IPv4 and IPv6 traffic.
 This is the generic way of configuring access restrictions.

-## VTY Line Local Authentication and Athorization
+## VTY Line Local Authentication and Authorization

 Retrieves the access class from the local database.